 Insurance and security

 In preparation for your motorbike journey, you should inquire about insurance through your home country.
 If you drive without a license, it’s at your own risk as most insurance companies will not cover you.
 Crashes do happen in Vietnam, and if you are seriously injured and do not have insurance, you may have to deal with expensive medical care and the costs could run you into the hundreds of thousands of dollars if you need to be airlifted out of the country.

-If you still wish to rent a bike, it’s important to look for a reputable business like Tigit Motorbikes which operates out of Ho Chi Minh City, Danang and Hanoi.
+If you still wish to rent a bike, and are fully licensed and insured Tigit Motorbikes is a reputable motorbike rental business which operates out of Ho Chi Minh City, Danang and Hanoi.
 Tigit is a responsible company which offers their customers western-quality service (unlike its competitors), and they only sell and rent quality Honda motorbikes which are bought new, are regularly serviced and well-maintained.
 You can book a long-distance travel packet based on the western model of renting cars—it will cost you $250 USD for 1 month or $10 USD day.
 If you’d prefer a guided tour, there will be all-inclusive packages.